roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-views-app-designer.md

 # Create and edit public or system model-driven app views

+Model-driven apps can contain a range of views, so that app users can see the most suitably presented and filtered version of the table that they are investigating.

 In this article you perform several tasks required to work with views, such as create a public view, add an existing view to an app, and change columns, filters, and sort order for a view.

 > [!TIP]